 In 1996, Congress passed the Health Insurance Portability and Accountability Act (HIPAA).
-HIPAA protects insurance coverage for workers and their families during job change or loss and it created several programs to control fraud and abuse within the healthcare system.
+HIPAA protects insurance coverage for workers and their families during job change or loss it also created several programs to control fraud and abuse within the healthcare system.
 Because privacy legislation was not initially part of the Act, the Health and Human Services developed the Privacy Rule to further protect patients' rights.
-The Privacy Rule took effect in 2003 and it now regulates the use and disclosure of specified medical information.
-The purpose of the HIPAA Privacy Rule is to define and limit the circumstances in which a person's protected health information may be used or disclosed by covered entities.
+The Privacy Rule took effect in 2003 and now regulates the use and disclosure of specified medical information.
+Its purpose is to define and limit the circumstances in which a person's protected health information may be used or disclosed by covered entities.

 During this powerful one hour training course, our healthcare industry expert will provide you with an overview of the following: